Streamerbot/docs/streamerbot/4.examples/ollama-chat-command.md

 3. Install the ollama python package

-    From our `scripts` directory in Windows Explorer, <kbd>Right-Click</kbd> and open the current location in terminal.
+    From our `scripts` directory in Windows Explorer, :kbd{value="Right-Click"} and open the current location in terminal.

     ```bash [Command Prompt]
     pip install ollama